saltyorg/docs/docs/sandbox/apps/membarr.md

 Now restart the Membarr container `docker restart membarr`.

-???+ Success "Plex Token"
-    To get the Plex token, you will run the following command: `sb install plex-auth-token` Look for the **Display Plex Auth Token** task in the log.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
 ## Role Defaults